PXL_20240103_143041556.jpg

 SD40A 6014 Locomotive

 RXCX 6014 is an EMD SD40A.
 These were unique six-axle diesel-electric locomotives built by General Motors Electro-Motive Division between 1969 and 1970 for the Illinois Central Railroad.
-Railexco purchased 6014 in 2023 and plans to return it to service by the end of 2025.
+Railexco purchased 6014 in 2023 and plans to return it to service when resources allow.

 SD40As have a longer frame when compared to most other SD40 variants.
 This allows for a larger 5000 gallon fuel tank.
 The locomotive is powered by a sixteen-cylinder EMD 645E3 diesel engine, which provides 3,000 horsepower.
 6014 is one of only 18 SD40As ever built.